 - Eliminates money that would be left to heirs.
 If you continue to pay the monthly premiums, your heirs will benefit from your death with a huge infusion of cash from the life insurance policy.
 However, the organization that purchased your life policy will receive that payment in the event of a life settlement.
 If you have no heirs to consider or your family is self-sufficient, this is hardly a worry at all.

 - There will be taxes.
 This is a bit of a pro and con situation.
 The amount you receive above the premiums you’ve paid for insurance over the years is taxable as income.
 The fact that the entire amount isn’t taxable is a huge benefit as is the fact that it is taxed as income instead of capital gains.
 However, if you continue with your life insurance policy and leave the money to your heirs, the benefits are not typically taxed.
+As of 2018, the new life settlement tax law benefits now benefits life settlement consumers.

 - You may outlive the added cash.
 Many people accept life settlements with the expectations that the funds gained will see them through to the end of their lives.
 That is not always the case.
 People are defying life expectations every day.
 New cures for diseases are covered.
 And some people just have a better gene pool to draw from.
 It is a risk worth considering.